Acapulco Shore: Series 9 (2022)

 On July 8, 2021, during the broadcast of the eleventh episode of Acapulco Shock, the start of production of a new season of the show was confirmed.
 This series was filmed throughout September 2021 in Cartagena and the island of San Andrés both in Colombia.
 In August 2021, Charlotte Caniggia confirmed her appearance for the ninth season of Acapulco Shore in an interview for “Podemos Hablar” in Argentina, but for unknown reasons did not appear on the season.
 It is still unknown whether or not Caniggia would appear as a cast member or a special guest.
 On September 4, 2021, cast member Ignacia Michelson, who was originally set to appear in this season, announced on social media that she had resigned while she was in quarantine.
-Days later, in an Instagram live, she announced that the main reasons for her decision were her mental health and health concerns involving her father.
+Days later, she announced that the main reasons for her decision were her mental health and health concerns involving her father.

 On December 14, 2021, MTVLA announced the Season 9 premiere date for January 18, 2022.
 Roció Sánchez and Beni Falcon made their return to the show.
 Carlos Pantoja, José Rodríguez, Nati Peláez García and Santiago Santana joined the main cast.
 Diego Garciasela, Jibranne Bazán, Kelly Reales, Kelly Medan, Maria Fletcher and Andrés Altafulla joined the house as special guests.